msbar/pandas-tools/README.md

-# Pandas Tools
+# Pypdtools

-PandasTools is a Python package that extends the functionality of Pandas DataFrames by introducing the `PtDataFrame` class. `PtDataFrame` provides additional features and enhancements to work with DataFrames in a more convenient and flexible way.
+Pypdtools is a Python package that extends the functionality of Pandas DataFrames by introducing the `PtDataFrame` class. `PtDataFrame` provides additional features and enhancements to work with DataFrames in a more convenient and flexible way.

 ## Features